xrw002/CoinhiveGadget/README.md

 ## HidenAutostart Gadget:
  Not visable on the page and does not notify the client visiting the webpage.
 ## OptIn Gadget:
- Requires the client to click start and allows the user change throttle and amount of CPU threads used for mining.
+ Requires the client to click start and allows the user change speed (throttle) and amount of CPU threads used for mining.

 # How to install
 1. Download which gadget you want.